idelvalle/Tutorial/README.md

 # Tutorial
 This repo contains resources and tools used in genomics and bioinformatics.
+Mostly from Vince Buffalo book